← All varieties

 Tree

-Tree vigorous.
-Form upright spreading to roundish, open.
-Twigs moderately long, curved, moderately stout; internodes medium.
-Bark brown, tinged with green, lightly streaked with scarf-skin; slightly pubescent.
-Lenticels quite numerous, medium size, round, not raised.
-Buds medium size, broad, plump, obtuse, free, slightly pubescent.
-The tree comes into bearing young and bears quite regularly, yielding moderate to good crops.
+The tree is vigorous (Downing, Beach, Hedrick).
+Downing describes the form as spreading, with an open round head.
+Beach describes the form as upright spreading to roundish, open; Hedrick gives upright-spreading, open.
+Twigs moderately long, curved, moderately stout; internodes medium (Beach).
+Bark brown, tinged with green, lightly streaked with scarf-skin; slightly pubescent (Beach).
+Lenticels quite numerous, medium size, round, not raised (Beach).
+Buds medium size, broad, plump, obtuse, free, slightly pubescent (Beach).

 Fruit